Exactly solvable Schr\"odinger operators related to the hypergeometric equation

-The families of operators considered in this paper will always have only ``homogeneous'' or ``basic'' boundary conditions given by $|x-b|^{\frac12+m}$, with $\Re m>-1$.
+The families of operators considered in this paper will always have only ``homogeneous'' or ``basic'' boundary conditions given by $|x-b|^{\frac12+m}$, with $\Re\, m>-1$.
 Thus in particular for $|\Re\,m|<1$, $m\neq0$, each differential expression will have two closed realizations.
-We will not consider mixed boundary conditions, which are discussed e.g. in. \cite{GTV,DeGe,DeRi}. \item {\bf Whittaker type.} $b$ is finite and \beq V(x)\sim \left (m^2-\frac14\right)\frac1{(x-b)^2}-\frac{\beta}{|x-b|}.\eeq The conditions are essentially the same as in the Bessel type, with one difference.
-For $\frac12\leq \Re\, m<1$, $(\beta,m)\neq\left(0,\frac12\right)$ the behavior of functions in the domain of closed realizations of $L$ are linear combinations of $|x-b|^{\frac12+m}$ and $|x-b|^{\frac12-m}\left(1-\frac{\beta|x-b|}{1-2m}\right)$.
+We will not consider mixed boundary conditions, which are discussed e.g. in. \cite{GTV,DeGe,DeRi}.